martignoni/hugo-notice/README.md

 ## About

-This is not a standalone theme.
-It is a [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices.
+A [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices.
 Four notice types are provided: `warning`, `info`, `note` and `tip`.

-This components comes with english, french, german, italian and portuguese localizations for the notice headings.
+This component comes with __9 localizations__: English, French, German, Italian, Portuguese, Chinese, Russian, Turkish and Arabic.
 Other languages welcome!
 Send your pull request.

 ![Screenshot](screenshot.png)